-The following form is submitted to the Corporation for each AmeriCorps member and is used by the Corporation to support the member's eligibility for a post-service education benefit.
-A roster of members enrolled/completed during the period should be obtained from the Corporation, to assure that the universe of forms submitted, as provided by the entity, is complete.
-Rosters may be obtained by contacting the Corporation's Director of Trust Operations at (202) 606-7546
+The following form is submitted electronically to CNCS for each AmeriCorps member and is used by CNCS to support the member's eligibility for a post-service education benefit.
+A roster of members enrolled/completed during the period should be obtained from CNCS to ensure that the universe of forms submitted, as provided by the entity, is complete.
+Rosters may be obtained by contacting the CNCS Director of Trust Operations at (202) 606-7546

-National Service Enrollment Form (OMB No. 3045-0006) - This form is used by the Corporation to enroll participants in the National Service Trust.
-Enrollment is the process through which a grantee notifies the Corporation that it has selected an individual to serve as an AmeriCorps member who may be eligible to receive a post-service education benefit upon successful completion of the individual's term of service.
+National Service Enrollment Form (OMB No. 3045-0006) - This form is used by the CNCS to enroll participants in the National Service Trust.
+Enrollment is the process through which a grantee notifies CNCS that it has selected an individual to serve as an AmeriCorps member who may be eligible to receive a post-service education benefit upon successful completion of the individual's term of service.